leopardslab/dunner/README.md

 ### `v1.0`
 - [ ] Ability to add ENV variables
 - [ ] Ability to define the sub-dir that should be mounted to the Docker
+- [ ] Ability to use a task as a step for another task
+- [ ] Ability to get ENV, param, etc values from host environment variables or `.env` file